tomas-osswald/switch_2020_g3/docs/US002_GetStandardCategories.md

 *Nesta secção a equipa deve descrever os esforços realizados no sentido de integrar a funcionalidade desenvolvida com as restantes funcionalidades do sistema.*

+At this moment, User Stories that depend on the development of this one have not been developed, so the integration of this one with the rest of the system's features cannot be tested / proven yet.

 # 6. Observations